Chief Data Officer (CDO) in Company – to Be or Not to Be?

 Gaining insights about your customers, their needs, buying habits, and preferences, a CDO advises how to satisfy their needs in the best possible way.
 In the business world the same works for competitors, studying their behavior and strategies, a Chief Data Officer can work out a strategy to beat them at their own game.

-CDO breaks down data silos
+CDO in company breaks down data silos

 Lots of companies have the problem that the departments are reluctant to share the information they have and fight for the data rather than share it.
-As a senior executive, a CDO can make sure the data is distributed in the right way and all relevant players have access to the necessary details that may impact the critical operational or business decisions.
+As a senior executive, a CDO can make sure the data is distributed in the right way and that all relevant players have access to the necessary details that may impact critical operational or business decisions.

 CDO brings meaning to the details